Darling Scarp, Western Australia

 Among the most abundant orchids found along the Darling Scarp are the Purple Enamel Orchid (Elythranthera brunonis) and the Pink Enamel Orchid (Elythranthera emarginata).
 With their shiny, wax-like, purple and pink flowers they are a spectacular sight and often grow in large colonies, with the Pink Enamel Orchid generally requiring slightly moister habitats than its purple cousin.

 One of the orchids commonly associated with moist areas around granite outcrops is the Swamp Bunny Orchid (Eriochilus helonomos).
 Its tiny, white flowers appear early in the season, in late autumn, and are easily overlooked due to their small size and inconspicuous appearance.
-Another common orchid often found on and around granite outcrops is the Blue Fairy Orchid (Pheladenia deformis) with its beautiful dark blue flowers.
+Another rare orchid found on and around granite outcrops is the Pink Bunny Orchid (Eriochilus sp.) with its handsome pink flowers which will only appear in the spring following a summer bushfire.

-The most abundant species near Perth are the King-in-his-carriage (Drakaea glyptodon), the Warty Hammer Orchid (Drakaea livida) and the Flying Duck Orchid (Paracaleana nigrita).
-Although fairly common and widespread, they are often very difficult to locate due to their diminutive size and inconspicuous colouration.
-The Slender-leafed Duck Orchid (Paracaleana gracilicordata) is a very rare and local species that is endemic to a small area of the Darling Scarp near Perth, where the orchids can be found growing in mossy soil pockets on granite outcrops.
+The most abundant species found on the Darling Scarp are the King-in-his-carriage (Drakaea glyptodon), the Warty Hammer Orchid (Drakaea livida) and the Flying Duck Orchid (Paracaleana nigrita).
+Although fairly common and widespread, they are notoriously difficult to locate due to their diminutive size and dull colouration.
+The Slender-leafed Duck Orchid (Paracaleana gracilicordata) and the Granite Duck Orchid (Paracaleana granitica) are two extremely rare and local species that are endemic to a small, high-rainfall area of the Darling Scarp near Perth, where the orchids grow in mossy soil pockets on granite outcrops.
+The Granite Duck Orchid in particular is currently known from only a single population of a few dozen plants, making it one of the rarest orchids in the world.

 The Darling Scarp is home to numerous species of Sundew (Drosera).
 These carnivorous plants produce sticky secretions that cover their leaves and are used to both trap and digest insects.
 Sundew is abundant throughout the Darling Scarp and can be found in large numbers in winter-wet areas such as granite outcrops and floodplains.
 Many species produce beautiful flowers every winter and spring, while others will only flower in the season following a summer bushfire.

 In addition to the large number of Sundew species, several other carnivorous plants can be found throughout the Darling Scarp, most notably several species of Bladderwort (Utricularia) as well as the rare and endangered Rainbow Plant (Byblis gigantea).
-Among the more common species are the Pink Petticoats (Utricularia multifida) which can be found in moist areas around granite outcrops, often in large numbers.
+Among the more common species are the Redcoats (Utricularia menziesii) and Pink Petticoats (Utricularia multifida) which are found in moist areas on and around granite outcrops, often in large numbers.